dd_rescue Command: Tutorial & Examples

 This command tells dd_rescue to retry failed sectors three times before giving up.

 When you run a dd_rescue command, it provides output that updates you on its progress.
-You'll see the amount of data that's been copied, the current data rate, and the number of errors encountered.
+You'll see the amount of data that has been copied, the current data rate, and the number of errors encountered.

 Here's what a typical output might look like: